bunchofstring/HoldForeground/README.md

 # Build and Install
 Note that some runtime permissions are required.
 However, this implementation does not include runtime prompts.
 Suggestion is to leverage the `-g` flag when installing the APK.
 This ensures that permissions are granted at install time.

-Recommendation is to use Android Studio - which can leverage a custom build configuration stored in the repo at [app.run.xml](.run/app.run.xml).
+Recommendation is to use Android Studio - which can leverage a custom configuration stored in the repo at [app.run.xml](.run/app.run.xml).
 Details of how to do this are not the focus of this documentation.

 # Operation